MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Experiments

 \mparagraph{VCR Task.} A model is given an image from a movie, and a question.
 The model must choose the correct answer given four multiple choice options ($Q{\rightarrow}A$); it then is given four \emph{rationales} justifying the answer, and it must choose the correct one ($QA{\rightarrow}R$).
 The results are combined with a $Q{\rightarrow}AR$ metric, where a model must choose the right answer \emph{and then} the right rationale, to get the question `correct.'

-\mparagraph{Finetuning approach.} We finetune models using \cite{zellers2021merlot}'s approach: `drawing on' VCR's detection tags directly onto the image, and jointly finetuning on $Q{\rightarrow}A$ and $QA{\rightarrow}R$.
-For both subproblems, we consider four sequences (one per answer or rationale option).
-Each sequence has pooled image features, the question (and, in $QA{\rightarrow}R$, the answer); and then the option.
-We pool a hidden representation from a \masktoken~inserted after the text.
-Using a newly-initialized $d_h$ vector, we extract a logit for that candidate, and use cross-entropy to optimize that score (details in Appendix~\ref{supp_ssec:vcrdetails}.)
+\mparagraph{Finetuning approach.} We follow \cite{zellers2021merlot}'s approach: `drawing on' VCR's detection tags onto the image, and jointly finetuning on $Q{\rightarrow}A$ and $QA{\rightarrow}R$.
+For both subproblems, we learn by scoring each $Q{\rightarrow}A$ (or $QA{\rightarrow}R$) option independently.
+We pool a hidden representation from a \masktoken~inserted after the text, and pass this through a newly-initialized linear layer to extract a logit, which we optimize through cross-entropy (details in Appendix~\ref{supp_ssec:vcrdetails}.)